Looney Tunes: History

-Looney Tunes and Merrie Melodies were so named because they were initially developed to showcase tracks from Warner Bros.' extensive music library; the title of the first Looney Tunes short, Sinkin' in the Bathtub (1930), is a pun on Singin' in the Bathtub.
-Between 1934 and 1943, Merrie Melodies were produced in color and Looney Tunes in black and white.
+Looney Tunes and Merrie Melodies were so named as a reference to Disney's Silly Symphonies and were initially developed to showcase tracks from Warner Bros.' extensive music library; the title of the first Looney Tunes short, Sinkin' in the Bathtub (1930), is a pun on Singin' in the Bathtub.
+Between 1934 and 1943, Merrie Melodies were produced in color and Looney Tunes in black-and-white.
 After 1943, both series were produced in color and became virtually indistinguishable, varying only in their opening theme music and titles.
 Both series made use of the various Warner Bros. characters.
 By 1937, the theme music for Looney Tunes was "The Merry-Go-Round Broke Down" by Cliff Friend and Dave Franklin, and the theme music for Merrie Melodies was an adaptation of "Merrily We Roll Along" by Charles Tobias, Murray Mencher and Eddie Cantor.